h4ck4uK3v1n/NodeJS-CRUD/Readme.md

 # this is a guide, is the step for step running application

-1. create data base in this case is mongo database, and your using a new image instance of the mongo image in docker
+1. create data base in this case is mongo database, and you need to use a new image instance of the mongo image in Docker

 2. using env variables for database connection
     1. in the file `database.config.js` change the `URI` of the database a example is: